-upper(charset: enum = hilti::Charset::UTF8) → bytes Returns an upper-case version of the bytes value, assuming it is encoded in character set charset.
+upper(charset: enum = hilti::Charset::UTF8, errors: enum = hilti::DecodeErrorStrategy::Ri Returns an upper-case version of the bytes value, assuming it is encoded in character set charset.
+If data is encountered that charset cannot represent, it's handled according to the errors strategy.

 '''

+begin (<container>) \rightarrow <iterator>

-\begin{array}{l} \texttt{begin} \mbox{(<container>)} \rightarrow \mbox{(iterator>)} \\ \textbf{Returns an iterator to the beginning of the container's content.} \end{array}
+Returns an iterator to the beginning of the container's content.

 '''

 '''

-end (<container>) \rightarrow <iterator>

-Returns an iterator to the end of the container's content.
+end(<container>) \rightarrow <iterator> Returns an iterator to the end of the container's content.

 '''